St. Joseph Island (Ontario): Road

-The primary road system to and on the island is Ontario Highway 548, a 75 km provincial secondary highway consisting of two separate segments: the north-south segment that includes the St. Joseph Island Bernt Gilbertson Bridge, and a continuous loop route segment that circles the island.
+The primary road system to and on the island is Highway 548, a 75 km provincial secondary highway consisting of two separate segments: the north-south segment that includes the St. Joseph Island Bernt Gilbertson Bridge, and a continuous loop route segment that circles the island.

 The north-south segment connects with Highway 17/Trans Canada Highway in the north and terminates at a T-intersection with the loop segment at Kent's Corners, 5.4 km south of Highway 17.

 The much longer 68 km continuous loop segment circles most of the island.
 To assist in navigation and street addressing, stretches of the loop have been given suffix letters which generally correspond to the local road name.
 For example, the portion of Highway 548 which is signed along D Line is designated 548D, along Huron Line the highway is designated 548H.

 The much smaller Campement d'Ours Island, located at the north side of the island is connected to St. Joseph Island by a small bridge and causeway.